 Creative Play is unstructured, free play.
-It stimulates curiosity, imagination, and is vital for a child’s emotional and physical development.
+It stimulates curiosity and imagination and is vital for a child’s emotional and physical development.

-From infancy, play stimulates physical progress by promoting the development of sensory exploration and motor skills and also helps prepare children for adulthood.
+From infancy, play stimulates physical progress by promoting the development of sensory exploration and motor skills.
+Play also helps prepare children for adulthood.

 New and expensive toys or play materials are not needed.
 Homemade, recycled, and natural materials all inspire play and imagination.

 Free play develops these essential life skills for a fulfilling life.
 For example, free play helps develop patience.
 How?
-Real-life requires thinking, effort, and patience since results usually come at a slow pace – not at the super speed of a computer game or television show.
+Real life requires thinking, effort, and patience since results usually come at a slow pace.
+Life isn’t lived at the super speed of a computer game or television show.

-Creative thought is the fundamental key that is vital for new ideas, innovation, progression, and discovering solutions to problems encountered in life.
+Creative thought is a fundamental life key.
+It is vital for new ideas, innovation, progression, and discovering solutions to problems encountered in life.